auth0/auth0-spa-js/README.md

 [Organizations](https://auth0.com/docs/organizations) is a set of features that provide better support for developers who build and maintain SaaS and Business-to-Business (B2B) applications.

-Using Organizations, you can:

-- Represent teams, business customers, partner companies, or any logical grouping of users that should have different ways of accessing your applications, as organizations.

-- Manage their membership in a variety of ways, including user invitation.

-- Configure branded, federated login flows for each organization.

-- Implement role-based access control, such that users can have different roles when authenticating in the context of different organizations.

-- Build administration capabilities into your products, using Organizations APIs, so that those businesses can manage their own organizations.

-Note that Organizations is currently only available to customers on our Enterprise and Startup subscription plans.

 #### Log in to an organization

 Log in to an organization by specifying the `organization` parameter when setting up the client: